-D11.4.6 e shall be procedures to maintain cellular therapy products in quarantine until have been determined to meet criteria for release from quarantine.
-D11.4.7 eceiving facility shall have readily available access to a summary of documents to determine allogeneic donor eligibility. Ľ 011.4.7.1 For cellular therapy products received from an external facility, there shall be documented evidence of donor eligibility screening and testing in accordance with applicable laws and regulations.
+- D11.4.6 There shall be procedures to maintain cellular therapy products in quarantine until they have been determined to meet criteria for release from quarantine. - D11.4.7 The receiving facility shall have readily available access to a summary of documents used to determine allogeneic donor eligibility. - D11.4.7.1 For cellular therapy products received from an external facility, there shall be documented evidence of donor eligibility screening and testing in accordance with applicable laws and regulations.